-Matt Reischling Takes a Holiday
+Matt Reischling takes a holiday

 Now that Spirit Holiday is available on streaming sites such as Bandcamp, Spotify and Apple Music, Reischling is looking forward to the next iteration of Matt Reischling & the Black Box, including planned publishing projects and other creative avenues.

-‘Spirit Holiday’ is available online wherever you stream music and available to purchase as a digital album on Mattreischling.bandcamp.com.
+‘Spirit Holiday’ is available online at Mattreischling.bandcamp.com or wherever you stream music.